-Most short-term loans are for a year or less, and a borrower may have many of them in sequence or even concurrently to finance expenses.
-Most short-term loans are used to fund seasonal or cyclical daily costs, such as household repairs, holiday financing, family emergencies and fund other urgent financial requirements.
+Most short-term loans are for a year or less, and a borrower may have many of them in sequence or even concurrently to financial expenses.
+Most short-term loans are used to fund seasonal or cyclical daily costs, such as household repairs, holiday financing, family emergencies etc..

 Increasingly, short-term financing has become a quick fix solution for individuals short on cash.
 Research shows that in 2017 alone, short-term loans contributed more than £23 billion to the economy.
 The ease of access and simplified loan processes has made them a popular loan option.
 However, this increase has resulted in more borrowers defaulting on monthly repayments.
 Not being clear about the loan terms with prior research about repayment conditions has left many borrowers in the dark about their borrowing habits.
 We have compiled a list of things to keep in mind before applying for a short-term loan so that you don’t fall into a debt trap.

 There are many options available when it comes to getting a payday or instalment loan, so it’s important to compare them to find the one that best fits your needs.
 Look at the loan amount, features, the APR, and how quickly the loan is expected to be repaid to ensure the loan matches your needs

 While lenders may still accept applications if you have a bad credit history, they still have criteria that is required to be met.
 Check the minimum age, income and residency requirements as well as the loan amount and terms that are offered.
 More importantly, be sure to check whether the lender is licensed under FCA.
 This information is generally found on the website of the lender along with the registration number.